we have you covered at every step of your healing journey.

 Although many diet culture gurus seem to believe that dairy is “bad,” we believe that all foods can fit in our lives.
 Of course, if you are lactose intolerant, have a dairy allergy, or dairy just doesn’t sit right in your stomach, we do not want you consuming dairy.
 But If you tolerate dairy, it’s a creamy, versatile option that can find a place in breakfast, lunch, dinner and snacks!
 Now, who wants some ice cream?

-3. You can eat the whole egg
+3. you can't eat the whole egg

 The poor yolk of the egg has been through the ringer in the past 50 years.
 Unfortunately, nutrition science is still new in the eyes of science, and we’re still getting things wrong.
 (Just like the idea that your BMI can tell how healthy you are!
 Oops.)
 Anyway, similar to dairy, eggs are also nutritional powerhouses.
 They have lots of high quality protein, fats, potassium, vitamin D, B12, phosphorus, and zinc!
 BUT they only have all those fantastic nutrients that fuel our brains and bodies if you eat the yolk.
 The white really only has protein.
 In order to get the full nutritional benefits of eggs, including all those nutrients like vitamin D and B12 that are often hard to get in other foods, we gotta eat the whole egg!
 Plus it’s delicious!
 Sunny side up anyone?